Captain James Cook's First Voyage: Discoveries, Purpose, and Lasting Legacy

 Discovery and Exploration of Australia's East Coast

 In April 1770, Cook made first European contact with eastern Australia at Botany Bay, a site he named for its rich biodiversity observed by naturalists Banks and Solander.
 As they traveled north along the coast, they faced many challenges, including a near-disaster at the Great Barrier Reef.
 Seeking to navigate the complexities of the Great Barrier Reef the Endeavour struck the reef causing a large hole in the hull of the ship.
-The crew managed to get the ship to shore before it sank, pull it up onto the shore, keel it over, and make repairs so that the ship was sea worthy again.
-Ultimately, Cook claimed eastern Australia for Great Britain at Possession Island, solidifying England’s interests in colonizing these new lands.
+The crew managed to get the ship to shore before it sank, pull it up onto the shore, keeled it over, and made repairs so that the ship was sea worthy.
+Ultimately, Cook claimed eastern Australia for Great Britain at Possession Island, solidifying England’s interests in colonizing these new lands and setting in motion the challenges faced by the islands inhabitants for centuries to come, while taking the first step toward one of the world’s prized melting pot cultures today.

 The Return Journey and Arrival in England